OwenRiess/cse15l-lab-reports/index.md

 **Setting An SSH Key**

- - The first step is to run the ssh -keygen command then after that you will type out /Users/owenriess/.ssh/id_rsa owenriess is the user in this case then it will ask for you to make a passphrase
+ - The first step is to run the ssh -keygen command on your computer then after that you will type out /Users/owenriess/.ssh/id_rsa owenriess is the user in this case then it will ask for you to make a passphrase

  ![image10](/images/settingSSH.png)